h-REA/hREA/README.md

 ### GraphQL interface (JavaScript interface)

-[**`modules/vf-graphql-holochain`**](modules/vf-graphql-holochain) contains a NodeJS module which wraps the underlying Holochain 'cell' connections exposed by the [conductor API](https://www.npmjs.com/package/@holochain/conductor-api) with the [ValueFlows GraphQL schema](https://lab.allmende.io/valueflows/vf-schemas/vf-graphql) to provide a simplified, coherent entrypoint to the system.
+[**`modules/graphql-client`**](modules/graphql-client) contains a NodeJS module exporting a configurable `GraphQLClient` generator function that provides provide a simplified and coherent entrypoint to the system.
+It contains some features which introspect the connected Holochain conductor to automatically determine the appropriate running DNA 'cells' to connect to under normal operations.

 **You should develop against this interface if:**

 - You are a UI app developer creating an application to run on top of standard hREA module functionality.
 - You are a UI app developer extending hREA's functionality with custom business or domain-specific integrations (including web platforms, blockchain tech and other Holochain modules).
 - You are a creator of distributed socioeconomic coordination applications and you would like your apps to run on hREA, Bonfire, [SSB-ValueFlows](https://github.com/open-app/economic-sentences-graphql) or other protocol-compatible storage backends.
+- You are a UI app developer implementing a multi-agent UI (Holochain or otherwise), where the arrangements of hREA modules within a collaboration space do not diverge from standard configurations.

 Note that there is a [mock GraphQL client](https://www.npmjs.com/package/@vf-ui/graphql-client-mock) available for building ValueFlows apps against which does not require Holochain to be configured.

+[**`modules/vf-graphql-holochain`**](modules/vf-graphql-holochain) is one layer deeper, at the level of GraphQL schemas and resolvers.
+It contains a NodeJS module which wraps the underlying Holochain 'cell' connections exposed by the [conductor API](https://www.npmjs.com/package/@holochain/conductor-api) with the [ValueFlows GraphQL schema](https://lab.allmende.io/valueflows/vf-schemas/vf-graphql) to provide a simplified, coherent entrypoint to the system.

+**You should develop against this interface if:**

+- You are a UI app developer implementing a multi-agent UI (Holochain or otherwise) for a multi-stakeholder environment where hREA modules are complexly arranged across collaboration spaces.
+For example, two organisations with separate internal event logs (*observation* DNAs) collaborating in a shared *planning* DNA where some people might be members of both organisations.

-For more information on usage, see the module's readme.
+For more information on usage and options, see the [GraphQL Client](modules/graphql-client) and [GraphQL Schema](modules/vf-graphql-holochain) module directories.

 ### DNA modules (outer Holochain layer)